avivtabak/entitle-charts/charts/entitle-agent/README.md

 Eventually, you can install our Helm chart:

-- `imageCredentials` and `agent.kafka.token` are given to you by Entitle
+- `imageCredentials` and `agent.token` are given to you by Entitle
 - Replace `platform.aws.iamRole` with Entitle's AWS IAM Role you've created
 - Replace `<YOUR_ORG_NAME>` in `datadog.tags` to your company name
-- You can replace namespace `entitle` with your own namespace, but it's not recommended
+- You can replace namespace `entitle` with your own namespace, but it's highly discouraged
 - If you want to use hashicorp vault, set kmsType to `hashicorp_vault`

 ```shell